tainacan/tainacan/docs/mapping-standards.md

 # Mapping Standards

 Mapping Standards are declarations of standards of metadata.
-Once they are available and activated in your repository, you can map the fields of your collections to them.
+Once they are available and activated in your repository, you can map the metadata of your collections to them.

 ## Structure